tobiaszgala/ezscraper/README.md

 ## Technical details

-EZscraper is build on top of JSDOM module.
-It's vanilla JS friendly so any property should be speficied like regular property from  It uses querySelectorAll to select specified elements on the page.
-It also support
+EZscraper is built on top of JSDOM module.
+Any property should be specified just like you would retrieve it using vanilla JS.
+It uses querySelectorAll to select specified elements on the page (returns array).
+It also supports DOM traversing (see examples).

 ```
 ezscraper( url, { options } )
 ```

 ## Params
-- **String** *url* : The url of the page we want to collect data.
+- **String** *url* : The URL of the page we want to collect data.
-- **Object** *options* : Options to help scraper collect data.
+- **Object** *options* : Selectors and properties you want to access.
   - *Selector* - Valid CSS selector
   - *Property* - Property we want to retrieve (textContent by default)

 ## Returns
-- A **promise object** containing scraped data.
+- A **promise object** containing scraped data (if resolved) or error message (if rejected).
+Use then-catch for data/error handling.

 ## Examples